This week's Winning Post will be available online from 3pm Thursday AEDT here.

 On Sunday we've got liftout formguides for three more TAB meetings (plus Hobart in the Tassie edition) as well as fields, ratings, tips and colours for a stack more Sunday and Monday programs, including Hong Kong's big international day.

 Don't forget Winning Post now carries trackwork reports for all four Melbourne training tracks, all three in Sydney, Morphettville in Adelaide and a general Brisbane report.

 Away from the form, we've got news columns from Queensland, NSW, six Victorian districts, SA and Tasmania.

-Winning Post costs $5 and is available Thursday afternoon in selected Melbourne newsagents, the crack of dawn Friday elsewhere.
+Winning Post costs $6 and is available Thursday afternoon online ($5), the crack of dawn Friday in shops.